 A Director at Texas Mineral Resources is Exercising Options

-Today it was reported that a Director at Texas Mineral Resources (TMRC), Anthony Marchese, exercised options to buy 937,525 TMRC shares at $0.27 a share, for a total transaction value of $258K.
+Yesterday it was reported that a Director at Texas Mineral Resources (TMRC), Cecil Wall, exercised options to buy 287,804 TMRC shares at $0.30 a share, for a total transaction value of $87.82K.
+The options were close to expired and Cecil Wall retained stocks.

-This recent transaction increases Anthony Marchese’s holding in the company by 31.74% to a total of $9.86 million.
-Following Anthony Marchese’s last TMRC Buy transaction on January 02, 2020, the stock climbed by 1.1%.
+This recent transaction increases Cecil Wall’s holding in the company by 70.82% to a total of $1.87 million.
+Following Cecil Wall’s last TMRC Buy transaction on February 21, 2014, the stock climbed by 1.6%.

 See today’s analyst top recommended stocks >>